 - limiting access according to the capacity of the area

 A facility is the place where all the activities take place.

-You can create one or more facilities by clicking on Planning -> Add and type a description (optional) in case of more than one facility
+You can create one or more facilities by clicking on Planning -> Add.
+Only the first field is mandatory.

 Each facility can be made up of different areas.
 An area is a space inside the main facility where activities take place.
 The purpose of creating an area is:

 To create an area click on the name of the corresponding facility and a table will appear below.
 Click on Add and specify:

 - code (optional).
 It can be an abbreviation or a code that identifies the area.
 It will show on the timetable and in the timeline of courses on the home page

 - number of lanes (optional).
 Only required to plan courses and activities in different lanes of the pool.

 ALL OTHER FIELDS ARE NOT REQUIRED.